-The Pittsboro Farmers' Market only allows farmers to sell
+The Pittsboro Farmers' Market only allows farmers

 what they grow, so you know where your food comes from.

 Please meet the members of the 2012 Market:

 Bear Creek Berries, Bear Creek, Mark and Mary Ann Easter

 Blueberries and tomatoes

 100% estate-grown red and white dry dinner wines, sweet country dessert

 cheese (plain and herbed logs, spreadable cheese, dehydrated cheese,